weshaggard/azure-rest-api-specs/specification/paloaltonetworks/resource-manager/readme.md

-# Pan.Cloudngfw
+# PaloAltoNetworks.Cloudngfw

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Pan.Cloudngfw.
+This is the AutoRest configuration file for PaloAltoNetworks.Cloudngfw.

 ## Getting Started